Source Testing Basics

 Gene Youngerman is a Technical Director at ALL4.
 He has over 35 years of experience working in source and emissions measurement.
 Through Gene’s work in various states and across a wide variety of industries, he is practiced in sampling data, proper documentation, and the interpretation of results.

 Full Professional Overview: Dr. Eugene (Gene) Youngerman has more than 35 years of experience in source and emissions measurement, covering a wide variety of industries, sources, processes, and clients.
 He’s worked for industry and government, on the most complex and demanding emissions tests.
 Over the years, Dr. Youngerman has performed virtually every method, from simple particulate matter testing to sorbent-based volatiles measurements to the instrumental methods.
-While having never been a laboratory analyst, Dr Youngerman’s background Ph.D. has allowed him to understand laboratory analysis at a very fundamental and sophisticated level and has provided a great deal of value in ensuring that there is a tight fit between process operation, permit and regulatory oversight, sample collection, and analytical results.
+While having never been a laboratory analyst, Dr Youngerman’s background Ph.D. has allowed him to understand laboratory analysis at a very fundamental and sophisticated level and has provided a great deal of value in ensuring that there is a tight fit between process operation, permit, and regulatory oversight, sample collection, and analytical results.
 During his career, Dr. Youngerman developed and implemented a quality system for source and emissions testing that is very highly regarded.
 This system meets the quality standards of both the ASTM specification for Air Emission Testing Bodies and for requirements of the Louisiana Environmental Laboratory Accreditation Program.
 He managed this program and implemented it nationally.
-Dr. Youngerman has excellent relationships with the senior technical staffs at laboratories that analyze these types of samples, as well as with the senior technical personnel at EPA.
-These relationships and familiarities form the basis of a network of unparalleled technical resources for implementation of measurement of flowing gas streams.
+Dr. Youngerman has excellent relationships with the senior technical staff at laboratories that analyze these types of samples, as well as with the senior technical personnel at EPA.
+These relationships and familiarities form the basis of a network of unparalleled technical resources for measurement implementation of flowing gas streams.